ramalhais/previous/readme.previous.txt

   > Improves network auto-configuration.
   > Improves performance and accuracy of FSINCOS.
   > Fixes bug that caused slow disk access when running Mac OS.
+  > Fixes bug that caused audio recording to be unreliable.

  7) Running Previous